autonlab/autonlab.github.io/collections/_applications/safety_security.md

 splash: "/assets/images/radiation-safety.jpg"
 projects:
   -
-    name: Predictive Maintenance
+    name: Predictive Maintenance of Equipment
     anchor: pmx
     blurb: "Predictive Maintenance in the Auton Lab focuses on applying machine learning to complex, critical systems such as aircraft, spacecraft, automobiles, and biological systems.
 With over 15 years of experience in predictive maintenance, we focus on reducing risks of unforeseen issues, reducing false positives in detection systems, and forecasting future failures of individual components.
 Common challenges in our predictive maintenance work include multi-modal data sources (e.g. text data describing failures combined with time series data from sensor), severe class imbalances due to existing maintenance processes, censored labels, and a general sparsity of labeled data.
 To overcome these challenges, work closely with end users and subject matter experts and use weak learning and weak supervision to rapidly construct large datasets, we use time series analysis to predict component failures, and use anomaly detection methods to discover outbreaks in the fleet."
   -
-    name: Field Medicine
-    anchor: tracir
-    blurb: "Using cutting edge research and technologies, CMU develops techniques and systems intended to rapidly triage and stabilize injuries sustained in high-risk areas, particularly the battlefield or during military operations.
-Automated diagnosis and detection of injuries can quickly identify problems, with the eventual goal of automatic medical kits to stabilize soldiers and victims of disasters until qualified help can arrive."
-  -
     name: Radiation Safety
     anchor: radiation
     blurb: "We develop algorithms for both detection and decision support in nuclear threat identification.
 Using our flagship Bayesian Aggregation method for source detection and characterization we are developing fast and efficient tools for situational awareness and safety applications.
 Our work focuses on robust methods, multi-sensor and multi-modal data fusion, and decision support infrastructure for rapidly processing alerts."
+  -
+    name: Traffic & Public Safety
+    anchor: traffic
+    blurb: "Identifying anomalous trajectories of pedestrians and highlighting when people appear to be where they should not be."
 ---